DoctorWkt/acwj/27_Testing_Errors/Readme.md

 ## Conclusion and What's Next

-There is no new code in this step, but we are now testing the error checking capability of the compiler, and we now have 54 regression tests to help ensure we don't break the compiler when we add new functionality.
+There is no new compiler code in this step, but we are now testing the error checking capability of the compiler, and we now have 54 regression tests to help ensure we don't break the compiler when we add new functionality.
 And, fortuitously, we can now use